 1. Be a role model

 We know children are reflections of ourselves, so being a role model is the most important strategy you can employ.
 If the child sees you eating vegetables with every meal, it sets a precedent that they too will be eating a vegetable with each meal.
-If the child sees that exercise and movement is important to you, he/she will realize that movement is an important aspect of life.
+If the child sees that exercise and movement are important to you, he/she will realize that movement is an important aspect of life.
 So the first step in healthy children is a healthy you and your relationship with food and exercise.

 2. Make exercise enjoyable

-Exercise can come in the form of sports that your children enjoy, playing in the park, or any type of mind-body movement.
+Exercise can come in the form of sports that your children enjoy, playing in the park or any type of mind-body movement.
 Our household loves to dance, so on days we have to stay indoors, we put on music or Just Dance and have the children dance to 8-10 songs.
 Encourage activities they enjoy and try to avoid boxing them into only the activities that you enjoy.

-Create challenges and goals that the children can aspire to, like racing with them, doing 1 more push up than the previous time, or running another round, so that they stay motivated to reach a goal and finish.
+Create challenges and goals that the children can aspire to, like racing with them, doing 1 more push-up than the previous time, or running another round, so that they stay motivated to reach a goal and finish.
 Reaching goals creates a positive mindset around movement so encourage them to push within a reasonable limit and make sure they can finish.
 Making them push too much can create negative feelings towards the activity so be mindful to push within their capacity.

 3. Have plenty of fresh fruit and vegetables handy